 Short-term Care: Rehospitalizations

-This is the number of times residents are rehospitalized per thousand days of short-term patient care.
-There is typically a correlation between keeping patients out of the hospital and a nursing home's quality of short-term rehabilitation.
+This metric tracks the number of times residents are rehospitalized per 1,000 days of short-term patient care.

 Short-term Care: ER Visits